HuddleEng/PhantomFlow/README.md

 ### Package management

 I'm using [Bower](http://bower.io/) to maintain PhantomFlow's dependency on PhantomCSS.
 PhantomCSS bundles CasperJs and PhantomJs.
-I am however keeping PhantomCSS in the repo so that it is easier to get up and running.
+I am however keeping PhantomCSS within the repo so that it is easier to get up and running.

 PhantomFlow itself can be pulled via npm and bower.